Charles Elworthy (scientist): Other

-Following his experience at the COP15 Copenhagen climate conference Elworthy established the Bhuu organisation as an example of ecological entrepreneurship.
-The objective was to develop simple devices which transmitted environmental measurements to a central database via the internet.
+Following his experience at the COP15 Copenhagen climate conference, Elworthy established the Bhuu organisation as an example of ecological entrepreneurship.
+The objective was to develop simple devices that transmitted environmental measurements to a central database via the internet.
 The intention was that the data could then be visualised and analysed and made available to both the original collectors and the general public.
-The Bhuu initiative itself has been overtaken by other technologies, but the intention of providing better economic and environmental information to enable better decision-making remains part of Elworthy's objectives.
+The Bhuu initiative itself was overtaken by other technologies, but the intention of providing better economic and environmental information to enable better decision-making remained part of Elworthy's objectives.

-Elworthy is Director of the European Academy charitable organisation in Schloss Wartin.
-Along with his colleague Hans-Joachim Mengel, he has restored the manor house in the Uckermark village of Wartin.
-The Collegium Wartinum Foundation supports the preservation of this manor house and its use as a cultural, artistic, and scientific center in the Uckermark.
+Elworthy was the director of the European Academy charitable organisation in Schloss Wartin.
+Along with his colleague Hans-Joachim Mengel, he restored the manor house in the Uckermark village of Wartin.
+The Collegium Wartinum Foundation supports the preservation of this manor house and its use as a cultural, artistic, and scientific centre in the Uckermark.

+Death

+Elworthy died at a hospice in Oxford, England, on 8 June 2023, at the age of 61.